 This module introduces students to the sociological approach to understanding and critiquing mental health.
-It begins by outlining historical definitions of mental health and how policy and practice have changed over time from incarceration in large institutions to present-day community care.
+It begins by outlining historical definitions of mental health; and how policy and practice have changed over time from incarceration in large institutions to present-day community care.
 Sociological perspectives of mental illness (for example, labelling and social causations of mental ill-health) are considered alongside psychiatric and psychological approaches to treating people with mental illnesses.
-The module then looks at social inequalities in relation to opportunities to recover, including gender and race, as well as other 'actors' within the field such as carers).Mental health and the criminal justice system as well as religion/spirituality are also explored.
-Please note, as this is not a clinical module material covered will not include in-depth investigations of specific diagnoses of mental illnesses
+The module then looks at social inequalities in relation to opportunities to recover, including gender and race, as well as other 'actors'.
+Please note, as this is not a clinical module material covered will not include in-depth investigations of specific diagnoses of mental illnesses.

 Method of assessment